each/draft-aname/draft-ietf-dnsop-aname.md

     then repeat.

-It may be more efficient to manage the polling per ANAME target rather than per ANAME as specified.
+It may be more efficient to manage the polling per ANAME target rather than per ANAME as specified (for example if the same ANAME target is used by multiple zones).

 Sibling address records are committed to the zone and stored in nonvolatile storage.
 This allows a server to restart without delays